- As low as $723/Night

 The Neighborhood:

 Located just steps from iconic King Street!
 Named one of the best shopping streets in the country by U.S. News and World Report.
-While plenty of chains live on King, there is also a solid share of locally owned establishments that will make it painless to stick to your Buy Local goals.
+While plenty of chains live on King, there is also a solid share of locally owned establishments that will make it simple to stick to your Buy Local goals.
 Upper King is arguably the hottest district in town with high-end eateries, bustling bars, and tons of unique stores and stores.
 If you want Gucci - LuLu Lemon or Pottery Barn, that's also steps away on King Street.
 Just across the street is one of the best downtown Wine Bars.
 One of MANY cozy establishments steps away from you.

 Getting Around: